Constitution of the Putney Branch of the British Sub-Aqua Club (Putney BSAC)

 - Branch members, visitors from other Branches or guests are, on arrival to inform the Official in charge of the pool if they wish to enter the pool for the purpose of training with, or testing, an aqualung.
 Subject to the provision of Rule 19, any full member may use the training pool for training, testing equipment, swimming with basic equipment and, when authorised, free swimming.
 Social members may not enter the pool.
 All training shall be under the jurisdiction of the Diving Officer.

 - The Honorary Treasurer shall keep proper books of account of all moneys received or paid on behalf of the Branch, and shall effect in the name of the Branch and keep records of all investments by the Committee.
-He shall arrange for all such moneys and securities to be deposited at such branch of such bank as the Committee may direct to the credit of an account in the name of the Branch, on which cheques and other orders shall be signed by not less than two of the following Officers: the Chairman, Honorary Secretary and Honorary Treasurer.
-He shall be responsible for the calling-in and collection of all debts, subscriptions and for the due discharge of all liabilities of the Branch out of Branch funds as the Committee may direct.
-He shall prepare a statement of income and expenditure and balance sheet to the 30th September of each year, which he shall cause to be audited by the Branch auditors and presented to the Committee for submission to the Annual General Meeting, and he may be assisted by such person or persons as the Committee may approve.
+They shall arrange for all such moneys and securities to be deposited at such branch of such bank as the Committee may direct to the credit of an account in the name of the Branch, on which cheques and other orders shall be signed by not less than two of the following Officers: the Chairman, Honorary Secretary and Honorary Treasurer.
+They shall be responsible for the calling-in and collection of all debts, subscriptions and for the due discharge of all liabilities of the Branch out of Branch funds as the Committee may direct.
+They shall prepare a statement of income and expenditure and balance sheet to the 30th September of each year, which he shall cause to be audited by the Branch auditors and presented to the Committee for submission to the Annual General Meeting, and he may be assisted by such person or persons as the Committee may approve.

 - The Committee may arrange for informal meetings of the Branch of which notice shall be given not less than four weeks before the date of such a meeting.